albertattard/spring-boot-camp/docs/02-data/05-postgresql.md

    ![PgAdmin No Servers]({{ '/assets/images/PgAdmin-No-Servers.png' | absolute_url}})

-   Note that PgAdmin is not yet connected to our database.
+   Note that PgAdmin is not yet connected to our PostgreSQL database.
 We can configure the new connection from here, but that's discouraged.

 1. Setup database connection